benjasHu/storer/README.md

 storer.set('foo');
 storer.set({ foo:'bar' });

-// Search the key and fillit with the value storer.set('foo', 'bar');
+// Search the key and fill it with the value storer.set('foo', 'bar');

 // Search following the path and fill it with the value